 The data sample used in this research is limited to the Brazilian market and its geographical location.
 Emerging markets, such as the Brazilian market, face a higher exposure and have significantly less resilience to physical climate risks (Chinowsky et al. (2011)).
-To illustrate, Brazil has a primarily economic activity and rely on renewable energetic sources that are highly susceptible to climate change (Pao and Fu (2013); Baer (2001)).
-Energy shortages and price changes normally follows severe droughts events in Brazil Prado Jr et al. (2016).
-Similarly, crops and cattle are constantly affected by wildfires due to temperature shocks Pivello et al. (2021).
-For these reasons, Brazil may serve as a good example of a place susceptible to climate shocks.
+In addition, Brazil has a primarily economic activity and rely on renewable energetic sources that are highly susceptible to climate change (Pao and Fu (2013); Baer (2001)).
+For these reasons, Brazil becomes a good example of a place susceptible for climate shocks.

-The results show that the temperature risk factor is significant for the economic sectors highly exposed to climate change, in line with previous studies (Bansal et al. (2017); Balvers et al. (2017)).
-The impact of temperature shocks varies across the selected portfolios, but the results point out a negative risk premium.
-This suggests that temperature shocks affect stock returns, but that the market is not pricing the risk associated with latent variations in the temperature.
-As temperature shocks have adverse effects on the economic activity, as exposed in the literature review, the results suggest that the risk associated with the temperature shock is not correctly priced.
-The robustness test using the observed temperature time series instead of the decomposed trend as a risk factor shows no significance in mostly portfolios, reinforcing the analysis, and revealing also the benefits of using asset-level analysis in asset pricing.
+The results show that the temperature risk factor is significant for the economic sectors highly exposed to climate change, in line with previous studies Bansal et al. (2017); Balvers et al. (2017).
+The impact of the temperature shock varies across the selected portfolios, but the results points out to a negative risk premium.
+This result suggests that temperature shocks affects stock returns, but the market is not pricing the risk associated with latent variations in the temperature.
+As temperature shocks has adverse effects on the economic activity, as exposed in the literature review, the results suggest that the risk associated with the temperature shock is not correctly priced.
+The robustness test using the observed temperature time series instead of the decomposed trend as a risk factor shows no significance in mostly portfolios, reinforcing the analysis, and revealing also the benefits of using geospatial analysis in asset pricing.

-Our study has several implications.
-First, regulators and policymakers can better understand temperature trends followed by climate change's impacts on the stock market.
+A couple of implications can be derived from this study.
+First, regulators and policymakers can better understand climate change's impacts on the stock market.
 Understanding the nature of the inefficiency can better inform regulatory responses, such as promoting mandatory climate risk disclosures for example.
 Second, investors can update their strategies by including climate risk factors in their asset valuation models.
 Finally, the study should bring implications for future research in the field of spatial finance.

-The remainder of this paper is organized as follows: section 2 reviews scientific literature on the economic impact of temperature shocks.
+The remainder of this paper is organized as follows: The section 2 exposes the literature review on the economic impact of temperature shocks.
 Section 3 describes the datasets used in this study.
 Section 4 states the methodology of the spatio-temporal model and the Fama-french model specification.
 Section 5 exposes the main results and section 6 is the discussion of the findings.
 Finally, section 7 concludes the paper with a summary, suggestions for future research, and implications.

-2. LITERATURE REVIEW
+2. Literature Review

-Literature reports ambiguous effects of temperature fluctuations on economic activity.
-From possible increase in crop productivity to reduced industrial output, the effects are sector-dependent (Dell et al. (2012); Nordhaus (2013); Burke et al. (2015)).
-Part of the events are predicted, leading to adaptation actions to temperature changes such as green roofs or crop biotechnology.
+The literature reports ambiguous effects of temperature fluctuation on economic activity.
+From crop increased crop productivity to reduced industrial output, the effects are sector-dependent (Dell et al. (2012); Nordhaus (2013); Burke et al. (2015)).
+Part of the events are predicted leading to adaptation policies to temperature changes such as green roofs or crop resilience.
 However, climate changes create new unforeseen scenarios representing new forms of risk for economic agents.

 In general, temperature shocks potentially reduce the economic growth in developing countries (Dell et al. (2012)).
 Far from having a uniform economic effect, studies show the effects are mainly perceived in firms that are labor- and capital-intensive (Zhang et al. (2018)).
-Using Chinese data, Zhang et al. (2018) detects an inverted U-shaped curve relationship between temperature and total factor productivity that can reduce the manufacturing output.
-The result is in line with Burke et al. (2015), who show a global non-linear effect of temperature on economic production.
+Using Chinese data, Zhang et al. (2018)) detects an inverted U-shaped curve relationship between temperature and total factor productivity that can reduce the manufacturing output.
+The result is in line with Burke et al. (2015), that shows a global non-linear effect of temperature on economic production.
+Temperature fluctuation affects the dynamics of the factors production influencing the overall economic productivity.